Do you already have the most amazing breed in the world? Thinking about adding an Akita to your family?

 The fur is specified to be 2” long, however this can actually range from 1.5 to 2” depending on the season.
 Longcoats are a variation of the standard; this gene is present in all Akitas and a pup with this slightly longer fur (3”) are born occasionally.

-Each different breed is predisposed to certain diseases.
+Each different breed that exists is predisposed to certain diseases; this breed is no exception.
 Keeping an eye out for the early symptoms of these health issues is a crucial step toward a fast recovery and optimal reach of life span which is on average 11 years, with a span of 10 to 12 being the expected range.
 However, some reach well into the teens.

 The Akita does well in just about any peaceful environment, from small apartments to large farms.
 Many are slightly claustrophobic and do not like being confined to very small areas such as a crate.
 They are not overly hyper and too much exercise can lead to stress; however they need at least 1 good walk per day at a moderately brisk pace.
 Prone to bloat, meals should be spread out to 2 per day, with a fasting done 1 day per week with only specific foods and no heavy activity should be expected within 1 hour of meals.